DEFRA/forms-submission-api/docs/retrieving-a-file.md

 needs to load it in a web browser.
 This has a key advantage in that we're not loading large files into memory, we're just facilitating the sharing of a public link which can be accessed by anybody (internal staff, citizen, etc).

 Files can only be accessed with a matching retrievalKey, which was the key at the time of `POST /files/persist` being called.
+The matching process considers case sensitivity based on how the file was originally stored:

+- For files marked with `retrievalKeyIsCaseSensitive: true`, the retrieval key must match exactly
+- For files marked with `retrievalKeyIsCaseSensitive: false`, the comparison is case-insensitive

 ```
 POST /file/link